AedenG/Bikesharing/README.md

 ### Trips by Gender & Weekday
 <img width="954" alt="Usertype_gender_weekday_hr" src="https://user-images.githubusercontent.com/91852495/151705429-5a0431b2-4184-4e0f-b707-3ad9b2aafa39.png">
 Female bike-sharing subscribers most often take trips on Thursdays and Fridays.
 Trips occur less often on Wednesdays.
 Male subscribers most frequently take trips between Monday-Tuesday and Thursday-Friday.
 Male and female customers take trip most often on Saturdays.
+</br></br></br>

+## Summary
+Citi Bike is a popular transportation method for New Yorkers.
+Riders take trips most often in the morning and early evening Monday through Friday.
+Thursday & Friday are popular days for both men and women.
+Wednesday is not.
+In the future, a visualization that shows the age breakdown of customers and subscribers should be created.
+Creating a visualization regarding the most popular starting stations would be helpful for marketing purposes.